John I Drugeth: Palatine of Hungary

 The position of Palatine remained vacant for more than a year, at least from 11 July 1327 to 17 September 1328.
 According to Serbian historian Đura Hardi, it took time for John and his family, along with their escort, to come to Hungary from Paris through Avignon and Naples, and Charles patiently waited for their arrival.
 Attila Zsoldos emphasizes, John Drugeth was tied with many threads to the Kingdom of Naples, primarily with his fiefdoms and the associated responsibilities and services.
 John had to ask permission from King Robert to suspend his service.
 On the other hand, John with his political relations and local knowledge in Southern Italy may have proved to be a useful courtier for Charles, who never gave up his claim to the throne of Naples.
 Seeing the rapid ascension and enrichment of his late brother, John experienced that the Hungarian king generously bestowed his faithful subjects.
 Shortly after his arrival, John Drugeth was installed as castellan of Óbuda, which was his first office in Hungary.
 He was appointed as ispán of Ung County on 9 October 1328.
 John was first mentioned as Palatine of Hungary on 31 October 1328.
-Nevertheless, a letter of Pope John XXII to lady Paska de Bononensi on 4 September 1328 already referred to her as the consort of the Hungarian Palatine, which indicates that the position was prepared for John until his arrival.
+Nevertheless, a letter of Pope John XXII to lady Pasqua de Bononensi on 4 September 1328 already referred to her as the consort of the Hungarian Palatine, which indicates that the position was prepared for John until his arrival.
 John was among those appointed noble judges in May 1330, who has ruled over the kindred Záh, which one of notable members, Felician Záh had attempted to assassinate the royal family on 17 April 1330 in Visegrád (his son, Nicholas was one of those courtiers, who defended the lives of the young princes).